Seiko Tanabe

 Seiko Tanabe (田辺 聖子, Tanabe Seiko) was a Japanese author.
 She graduated from the Department of Japanese Literature of Shōin Joshi Senmon Gakkō (now Osaka Shoin Women's University).
 Author of numerous novels, she won the Akutagawa Prize, Yomiuri Prize, and Asahi Prize, and received the Order of Culture for her contributions to literature.
-The honorific nicknamed the L. M. Montgomery of Japan after her death in 2019.
+She was nicknamed the "L. M. Montgomery of Japan” after her death in 2019.

 Biography

 Tanabe was born on 27 March 1928.
-Her father was a photographer and operated a photography studio.
-She was familiar with the Japanese classic literatures since her young days.
-The cultures and tradition of her birthplace, Osaka, largely affected her life and literature.
+Her father was a photographer and owned a photography studio.
+She was familiar with Japanese classic literature since her young days.
+The culture and traditions of her birthplace, Osaka, largely affected her life and writings.

-After World War II, she engaged in the coterie activities while working in a company.
-Her novel Hanagari (花狩) in this period was nominated in the literature competition and adopted as a radio drama.
+After World War II, she engaged in literary activities while working for a company.
+Her novel Hanagari (花狩), written during this period, was shortlisted for a literary competition and made into a radio drama.
 In 1956, she won the Osaka Citizen Award for literature for her story Niji (虹).
 After that she became a professional writer.

 In 1964, she won the 50th Akutagawa Prize for her novel Sentimental Journey (感傷旅行, Kanshō Ryokō).
-In the following years, she wrote and published a wide range of literary works, such as novels of love romance, biographies, many essays of various themes including Japanese classic literature, translations and adaptations of the classic works of Japan such as the Tale of Genji and Makura no Sōshi.
+In the following years, she wrote and published a wide range of literary works, such as romantic novels, biographies, essays on various themes, including Japanese classic literature, translations and adaptations of the classic works of Japan, such as the Tale of Genji and Makura no Sōshi.

-She married Sumio Kawano (川野純夫) who had been a husband of her literary friend Shōko Kawano (川野彰子).
-After the death of Shōko, Tanabe married Kawano as a second wife in 1966, and lived with him until his death in 2002, for 36 years.
-They lived in Osaka, but in 1976, they moved to Itami city in Hyōgo Prefecture.
+She married Sumio Kawano (川野純夫), who had been the husband of her literary friend Shōko Kawano (川野彰子).
+After the death of Shōko, Tanabe married Kawano in 1966, and lived with him until his death in 2002, for 36 years.
+They lived first in Osaka, but in 1976, they moved to Itami, in Hyōgo Prefecture.

 Tanabe received various literary awards.
-In 2000, she became a Person of Cultural Merit and then, she received Order of Culture for her literary contributions of Japanese culture in 2008.
-Her literary works had unique characteristics which reflected the cultures of Osaka and its dialect.
-She created successful love romances using Osaka dialect, which is one of Kansai dialect.
+In 2000, she became a Person of Cultural Merit and then, she received the Order of Culture for her literary contributions to Japanese culture in 2008.
+Her literary works had unique characteristics which reflected the culture of Osaka and its dialect.
+She created successful love romances using the Osaka dialect, which is one of the Kansai dialects.

-Tanabe died by ascending cholangitis on 6 June 2019 at a hospital in Kōbe, Hyōgo.
+Tanabe died of ascending cholangitis on 6 June 2019 at a hospital in Kōbe, Hyōgo.